ordina-jworks/ordina-jworks.github.io/_posts/2019-11-04-experience-agile-2019.md

 > It will be exciting to see how it evolves, which we are sure it will.
 > That’s the beauty of it.

-## The Agile Futurist, by Maria Moreira
+## The Agile Futurist, by Mario Moreira
 This was an energizing talk, giving us a view on the trends in the Agile movement for the coming ten years.
-Mario Moreira is an enthusing and influential Agile transformation Leader, Agile enterprise coach and change agent who has written four books a.o *Being Agile: Your Roadmap to Successful Adoption of Agile*, and *The Agile enterprise: Building and Running Agile organizations*.
+Mario Moreira is an enthusing and influential Agile transformation Leader, Agile enterprise coach and change agent who has written four books a.o. *Being Agile: Your Roadmap to Successful Adoption of Agile*, and *The Agile enterprise: Building and Running Agile organizations*.

 What is Agile?... is what he asked the eager crowd.
 - It's a set of Values and Principles